MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **EventDate** - Timestamp of the event occurrence

-- **MostExplored** - Integer denoting the index of the most toggled item in a list of M365 apps and their features
+- **MostExplored** - Integer denoting the index of the most toggled item in a list of Microsoft 365 apps and their features

 - **SessionID** - Globally Unique Identifier (GUID) to connect events by session